top of page

 Links to additional information are underlined.

-Test yourself on this fairly easy Bible history quiz.
+Challenge yourself on this fairly easy history Bible quiz with answers.

 a.
-The Bible encompasses the entirety of Earth's history, from Adam's birth to the year 1611.
+The Bible encompasses the entirety of Earth's history, from Adam's birth to 1611 AD.

 b.
-It is about God’s love for mankind and His instructions for humanity to live by.
+It is about God’s love for his people and His instructions for humanity to live by.

 b.
-It is about God's love for his people.
+The Bible discusses God's love for His people.

 The Bible contains God’s master plan of salvation from humanity's disobedience.

-It gives assurance of God’s forgiveness and salvation through the sacrifice that Jesus made with his crucifixion.
+It assures of God’s forgiveness and salvation through the sacrifice of Jesus.

-What is the estimated time frame for the writing of the Bible?
+2. What is the estimated time frame that the Bible was written in?

 a.
 3500 BC-000 BC.